 Click the image below for a screenshot.

-Analyze your drives and Optimize them if recommended.
-Make sure the scheduled optimization is turned on to run weekly.
+Analyze your drives and Optimize them if Windows recommends it.
+Set the optimization frequency to weekly.

 To find the Optimize Drives app, do the following: